-Proactive Moral Definition: Make decisions and take action for improving the quality of life and unleashing the potential of others as you do for your self.
+Proactive Moral Definition: Make decisions and take action for improving the quality of life and unleashing the potential of others as you would for your self.

-Amoral: Make decisions and take actions to maximize your situation without jeopardizing the equality of others.
+Amoral: Make decisions and take actions to maximized your situation without jeopardizing the equality of others.

-Immoral: Make decisions and take actions that put you at an advantage, and as a means to disadvantage of others.
+Immoral: Make decisions and take actions that put you at advantage, and the disadvantage of others.

-Proactive Moral Definition: Make decisions and take actions that create opportunities for you to develop your innate potential; and, whenever possible develop opportunities for others, and assist them to grow into their innate potential to improve their quality of life as you would for yourself.
+Proactive Moral Definition: Make decisions and take action that create opportunities for you to develop your innate potential; and, whenever possible develop opportunities for others, and assist them to grow into their innate potential to improve their quality of life as you would for your self.